DaniBodor/ClusterQuant/README.md

+# README UNDER CONSTRUCTION

 # ClusterQuant

-# README UNDER CONSTRUCTION
-# README UNDER CONSTRUCTION
-# README UNDER CONSTRUCTION

 ## Introduction

 This project measures the degree of clustering of individual spots relative to local signal intensity of another channel.
-_explanation of whay macro does specifically (use images to explain): recognize spots - put circles around - count other spots within circle - measure signal intensity in circle
+_explanation of whay macro does specifically (use images to explain): recognize spots - put circles around - count other spots within circle - measure signal intensity in circle_